 “Great project, and good to know the cars live on.” – Peter Wright

-The two “Detroit Lions” would seemingly collect warehouse dust somewhere in America up until 2018 when GM ultimately decided that it was time to part ways with these cars.
-Both were first consigned at the Barrett-Jackson Scottsdale Auction in January.
+The two ‘Detroit Lions’ sat as part of the GM Heritage Collection for about three decades when General Motors ultimately decided that it was time to part ways with these cars.
+Both were first consigned at the Barrett-Jackson Scottsdale Auction in January of 2018.

-“G.H.” (anonymity requested), the buyer of the first car (the benchmark) on the Scottsdale auction block, (chassis #048 / VIN VF3741R76E5100048) found the story on the website and has since graciously accepted to share information about his 205 T16.
+“G.H.” (anonymity requested), the buyer of the first car across the Scottsdale auction block, chassis #048 / VIN VF3741R76E5100048 (benchmark car), found the story on this website and has since graciously accepted to share information about his 205 T16.
 It would seem that the Peugeot was seemingly missing some upgrades normally found in the Clubman / PTS package: a mystery that the Shrine went hard at work solving.
-The new owner has since restored the car to perfect running condition – a labour of love taking about a year.
+The owner has since restored the car to perfect running condition – a labour of love taking about a year.
 With luck, you may occasionally see this stunning homologation special drive up and down the scenic American west coast.

-The second Peugeot (chassis #091 / VIN VF3741R76E5100091) was purchased by noted collector D. Hadjopulos as a simple curiosity – because some of his closest friends suggested “it would be cool!”.
+The second Peugeot, chassis #091 / VIN VF3741R76E5100091 (active systems car), was purchased by noted collector D. Hadjopulos as a simple curiosity – because some of his closest friends suggested “it would be cool!”.
 The car was however soon relisted in the Motostalgia Amelia Island Auction in March 2018 where it didn’t meet its reserve although the Shrine provided the proper backstory to the auction house.
-From both listings, it was quite apparent that the car still sported most if not all of the special systems implemented by Lotus back in the mid-1980’s.
-However, it is more than likely that they were rendered inoperable after the first GM sale, with the exception of the active suspension.
+From both listings’ pictures, it was quite apparent that the car still sported all of the special systems implemented by Lotus back in the mid-1980’s.
+However, it is more than likely that the car’s systems are inoperable without the ancient laptops and proper procedure to fire-up its old electronics.

 (C) Article by Jay Auger – website owner & author